Chorko/End_User_of_Crypto_Transaction/README.md

 - Check your internet connection
 - Etherscan may have rate limits - the code has rate limiting built in, but you might need to wait if you hit API limits

-#### Error with oldfunc.py
-If you're getting an error related to `oldfunc.py` or `EthereumAddressClusterer`:
-1. Make sure this file exists in your project directory
-2. If it doesn't exist, you'll need to implement the missing functionality, or reach out for this specific file

 ### 6. Verification

 When the code runs successfully:
 1. It will fetch Ethereum addresses from different categories
 2. Build a transaction graph
 3. Perform clustering analysis
-4. Train machine learning models
+4. Train machine learning models (including XGBoost)
 5. Provide detailed information about analyzed addresses

 You should see output showing: